 Appropriate treatment of climate related risks and opportunities is likely to improve outcomes for members through enhanced long-term returns and mitigation of downside risks.

-Our fund managers should consider and mitigate climate risks and identify opportunities when selecting investments for our portfolios and inform us of their activities.
+Our fund managers and buy-in insurance providers should consider and mitigate climate risks and identify opportunities when selecting investments for our portfolios and inform us of their activities.